vicapow/ysweet-fargate/README.md

 ./setup-remote-state.sh

 # 2. Configure your deployment
-cp terraform.tfvars.example terraform.tfvars
-# Edit terraform.tfvars with your values
+# Create terraform.tfvars with your configuration (see Configuration section below)

 # 3. Deploy
 terraform init